ngeiswei/ardour/gtk2_ardour/tracker/README.md

 # Next

-- [ ] NEXT.15: Repeat only on note when chord mode is disable
 - [ ] NEXT.14: Support non midi keyboard, see Grid::key_release.
 - [ ] NEXT.13: create TrackAutomationSetPattern that holds all track
       automations (region automation patterns excluded).